EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 ## Missing Index for Foreign Key
 **Check Id:** 21

-Each foreign key in your table should be included in an index.
+Each foreign key in your table should be included in an index in the primary key position.
+If you have a `UNIQUE NONCLUSTERED` index with multiple keys, ensure foreign key columns not in the primary key location also get their own `NONCLUSTERED` index in the primary key position.

 Start off with an index on just the foreign key column if you have no workload to tune a multi-column index.
 There is a real good chance the indexes will be used when queries join on the parent table.

 [Back to top](#top)